Frequently asked questions

 No, a language certificate given by your university is not enough.
-You will need to prove your language skills with a language test, or a Bachelor’s degree in English or a two-year Master's degree in English which you have completed in the EU/EEA area, the UK, Ireland, the USA, Canada, Australia or New Zealand (having stayed in the respective country during the studies), or secondary education taken in English in the UK, Ireland, the USA, Canada, Australia or New Zealand.
+You will need to prove your language skills with a language test, or a Bachelor’s degree in English or a two-year Master's degree in English which you have completed in the EU/EEA area, the UK, Ireland, the USA, Canada, Australia or New Zealand (excluding online degrees), or secondary education taken in English in the UK, Ireland, the USA, Canada, Australia or New Zealand.

 For more information, please see Language requirements section of our web page and the programme specific requirements.

 The language tests were already fully booked, the first one I could book was after the application deadline.
 Can I submit my language test result later?

 Unfortunately not.
 All the application documents must arrive at University Admissions Finland (UAF) by the application deadline.

 My language test result will be more than two years old during the application period, can I apply?

-The language test result should be no more than 2 years old, and it needs to be valid throughout the application period.
+The language test result cannot be more than 2 years old, and it needs to be valid throughout the application period.
 This means that if your test expires even one day before the application deadline, you must take a new language test.

 Does UTA offer any preparatory language courses?

 No. UTA does not offer any preparatory language courses in English or in Finnish.
-Our language courses are meant for our current degree students.
+Our language courses are aimed at our current degree students.